 Where did the Houston Astros finish the season?

-The Houston Astros finished the 2020 MLB season in second place in the American League West.
+The Houston Astros finished the 2022 MLB season in first place in the American League West.

 How many games did the Houston Astros win?